What Others Are Saying...

 “The sheer range of subjects and references at Meyerhofer's command makes every poem in the book a neat surprise.
 Ancient pottery in one poem, keyboard shortcuts in another.
 The size of whale brains in one stanza, The Kingston Trio in another.
 The ancient Egyptians in one line, Pedialyte in the next.
 But his movements are so natural, so perfect that you barely notice them.
 Then you backtrack, reread, and you're amazed how far you actually travel in a Meyerhofer poem.
 Yet, every poem is grounded in real human emotion at the same time.”

 "Michael Meyerhofer's poems reside mainly in narrative.
 But even though they typically begin and operate in story, they often end with an interesting lyric curl, and it is these endings that make me want to go back and reconsider their lineages."

--CJ Sage, editor of National Poetry Review
+-CJ Sage, author of Odyssea

 "There’s real voice: an all-too-rare accomplishment in these days of gentrified poetry.
 The language here is consistently fresh—a volatile mix of humor and anger, spot-on pity and forgiveness—that gives the ear meaningful work to do."

 "Meyerhofer is going about the business of taking everyday observations and connecting them to the rest of the world with such confidence it is simply astonishing."

 -Justin Evans, author of Sailing This Nameless Ship